cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+- the November 20 release removes a possible reason for crashing Legacy and Fermi kernels and adds some of the latest optimizations to the Legacy kernel as well.

+- November 15th brings a slight performance boost for Kepler kernels, and some more optimization for Fermi and Titan kernels.

 - November 14th brings a performance boost for Compute 3.5 cards: nVidia GTX 780, 780Ti, Titan and GT 640 (GK208 chip)